krishanprajapat23/bento-grid/README.md

-# Frontend Mentor - Bento grid solution
+# FM - Bento grid solution

 This is a solution to the [Bento grid challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bento-grid-RMydElrlOj).